Constraint Guided Model Quantization of Neural Networks: Future work

 \section{Future work}

 A valuable direction for further research is to investigate how other methods of quantization can be incorporated in the proposed method.
 For example, \cite{Uhlich2020} uses a different method to compute the quantization of a weight and activation which does yield a non-zero gradient for the bit-width.
 The current proposed method is build on the observation that the encoding of the quantization operation yields no gradient for the bit-width.
 Nevertheless, both could be combined by using the Constraint Guided Gradient Descent (CGGD) method \citep{VanBaelen2023}.
 Note that the gradients proposed in this work could be used as the direction of the constraints in CGGD.
 Due to the convergence properties of CGGD, the resulting method can yield similar convergence for the cost constraints.
 Similarly, using different estimators for the gradients in the backward pass than the STE estimator in this work might improve the resulting performance because it is known that the STE estimator has a large induced bias \citep{Wei2022,Shin2023}.
+However, for CGMQ as presented in this work, does not require the usage of STE for learning the gate variables $g$.
+The only requirement is that non-zero gradients can be obtained for the weights and the activations of the neural network.

 The cost constraint which is formulated as an upper bound on the total BOP cost of the neural network served as a proof of concept.
 However, some hardware components are more efficient in handling certain bit-widths.
 Therefore, it would be valuable to consider a bit-width for group of parameters which are known to be combined during a forward pass and that determine the resulting speed of inference.
 By using this information, other constraints can be formulated that need to be satisfied such that the speed of inference of the resulting neural network is \textit{locally} optimal for a given hardware component.
+For example, considering the peak memory usage is important for the deployment on the edge.
+Hence, defining a constraint that defines an upper bound on the peak memory usage is crucial in future work.

 Next, a detailed study on the properties of the directions that are used for learning the gate variables is crucial to find the best possible quantized network given some cost constraint.
 A possible new method for determining a direction could take into account the number of neurons in a layer as reducing the bit-width in a small layer might have a larger influence on the performance compared to the same action in a large layer.
 Furthermore, CGMQ should be generalized to support pruning such that even larger compression can be obtained, and, potentially, even better performance for the compression ratios considered in this work.